 - D.1.1.
-Ensure that the doctoral capstone reflects the sequence and scope of content in the curriculum design so the doctoral capstone can allow for development of in-depth knowledge in the designated area of interest. - D.1.2.
-Ensure that the doctoral capstone is designed through collaboration of the faculty and student, and provided in setting(s) consistent with the program's curriculum design, including individualized specific objectives and plans for supervision. - D.1.3.
-Ensure that preparation for the capstone project includes a literature review, needs assessment, goals/objectives, and an evaluation plan.
-Preparation should align with the curriculum design and sequence and is completed prior to the commencement of the 14-week doctoral capstone experience. - D.1.4.
-Ensure that there is a valid memorandum of understanding for the doctoral capstone experience, that, at a minimum, includes individualized specific objectives, plans for supervision or mentoring, and responsibilities of all parties.
-The memorandum of understanding must be signed by both parties. - D.1.5.
-Require that the length of the doctoral capstone experience be a minimum of 14 weeks (560 hours).
-This may be completed on a part-time basis and must be consistent with the individualized specific objectives and capstone project.
-No more than 20% of the 560 hours can be completed off site from the mentored practice setting(s), to ensure a concentrated experience in the designated area of interest.
-Time spent off site may include independent study activities such as research and writing.
+Ensure that the doctoral capstone is designed through collaboration with the student, a faculty member in the occupational therapy educational program who holds a doctoral degree, and an individual with documented expertise in the content area of the capstone - D.1.2.
+Document that the content expert is informed of the plan for and purpose of the doctoral capstone and has content expertise in the focus area. - D.1.3.
+Document that the doctoral capstone is an integral part of the program's curriculum design and: - Reflects the mission and philosophy of the program. - Contributes to the development of in-depth knowledge in the designated area of interest. - Includes preparation consisting of a literature review, needs assessment, goals/objectives, and a plan to evaluate project outcomes.

+This must be completed prior to the commencement of the 14-week doctoral capstone experience.
+The doctoral capstone must be started after completion of all coursework and Level II fieldwork.

+- D.1.4.
+Document that the process for ensuring valid written agreements between the organization and the program are in effect prior to and for the duration of the capstone experience.
+Ensure that there is a valid plan for the individual doctoral capstone experience that, at a minimum, includes: - Individualized specific doctoral capstone experience objectives - Plans for evaluation, supervision, and mentoring - Responsibilities of all parties

+The agreement must be signed by all parties.

+- D.1.5.
+Require that the length of the doctoral capstone experience be a minimum of 14 weeks' full-time, and a minimum of 32 hours per week.
+This may be completed on a part-time basis as agreed upon by the organization and must be consistent with the individualized specific goals and capstone project.
+This must be equivalent in length to 14 full-time weeks of at least 32 hours per week.
+The program must have a mechanism to document that the students meet the requirements for capstone length.
 Prior fieldwork or work experience may not be substituted for this doctoral capstone experience. - D.1.6.
-Document and verify that the student is mentored by an individual with expertise consistent with the student's area of focus prior to the onset of the doctoral capstone experience.
-The mentor does not have to be an occupational therapist. - D.1.7.
-Document a formal evaluation mechanism for objective assessment of the student's performance during and at the completion of the doctoral capstone experience. - D.1.8.
-Ensure completion and dissemination of an individual doctoral capstone project that relates to the doctoral capstone experience and demonstrates synthesis of in-depth knowledge in the focused area of study.
+Ensure completion and dissemination of an individual doctoral capstone project that relates to the doctoral capstone experience and demonstrates synthesis of in-depth knowledge in the focused area of study. - D.1.7.
+Document a formal evaluation mechanism for objective assessment of the student's performance during and at the completion of the doctoral capstone